skills/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+### Summary

-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is, and what you expected to happen.

-**How to reproduce**
-Steps to reproduce the behavior:
+### How to reproduce

 1. Go to '...'
-2. Click on '....'
+2. Click on '...'
-3. Scroll down to '....'
+3. Scroll down to '...'
 4. See error

 Please include screenshots.

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Additional context**
+### Additional context

 Add any other context about the problem here.